Digital-Physics/mySQL-XAMPP-python/README.md

-This is a simple SQL query repository.
+This is a Structured Query Language (SQL) repository.

-XAMPP was used to serve a mySQL database locally. (http://localhost/phpmyadmin/)
+XAMPP was used to serve a MySQL database locally. (http://localhost/phpmyadmin/)

+MySQL is a popular Relational DataBase Management System (RDBMS).
+It is usually considered the best place to start before using other RDBMS such as MS SQL Server, PostgreSQL, etc.

-Here's the CREATE TABLE and INSERT INTO SQL statement:
+Here's a CREATE TABLE and INSERT INTO SQL statement.
+(You should also look at the CRUD file):

 ![XAMPP create table](/img/create_table_XAMPP.png)

-We used python to query and kept the sqlalchemy query in text form.
-See run_query.py
+We use python to query and keep the sqlalchemy query in text form as opposed to using methods like .WHERE(), .GROUPBY(), etc. See run_query.py and additional_SQL_queries.py

+But developing in a .sql file can still be nice for autocomplete, linting, etc.